BJP worker stabbed to death in Bengal

 -

-Ahead of Prime Minister Narendra Modi's swearing-in ceremony, a Bharatiya Janata Party (BJP) worker was on Thursday stabbed to death in West Bengal's East Burdwan district, police said.
+A BJP worker was stabbed to death in West Bengal's West Burdwan district on Thursday, police said.

-Shushil Mondal, 50, who is said to be a BJP worker, was stabbed to death "and we are looking for the accused person", an officer of Ketugram police station said.
+Sushil Mondal, 49, was killed allegedly by a Trinamool Congress activist following an altercation over putting up BJP flags at Panduk village under Ketugram police station limits.

-According to informed sources, Mondal was putting up BJP flags to celebrate the Modi's swearing-in ceremony when he was attacked.
+Local TMC leaders, however, claimed Mondal was a victim of the party's internal feud.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)